Ever wondered what it is like to manage an entire hospital?

 10. Vaccination Management

-A vaccination model keeps track of all the completed or upcoming vaccinations.
+A vaccination model of hospital management software keeps track of all the completed or upcoming vaccinations.
 It updates you about upcoming vaccinations and books a slot with the doctor.
 It also sends timely reminders to parents to ensure they don’t miss the slot.

 11. Support Management